svcostac/svcostac.github.io/_pages/cv.md

 Summary
 ------
-I have 10 years of research experience in distributed systems and cloud system management and a deep understanding of the cloud software stack and the life-cycle of cloud-native applications.
+I have aprox.
+10 years of research experience in distributed systems and cloud system management and a deep understanding of the cloud software stack and the life-cycle of cloud-native applications.
 I am interested in understanding the characteristics of cloud applications, in particular data analytics and deep learning, and solving issues from running them on cloud and HPC systems, e.g., performance, cost-effective resource management, resilience.

 Education
 ------